Hunterhal/data_structures/README.md

 After the steps are followen run Hello World program and check debugging is also working, because its essential part (%90) of the coding.

-To gel all the codes in repository run
+To get all the codes in repository run

 git clone https://github.com/Hunterhal/data_structures